dallen72/spanish-verb-prototype/README.md

 - **Tener** (to have): tengo, tienes, tiene, tenemos, tenéis, tienen
 - **Hablar** (to speak): hablo, hablas, habla, hablamos, hablais, hablan
 - **Vivir** (to live): vivo, vives, vive, vivimos, vivis, viven

+## Development timeline:

+## early alpha:
+- Go to Spanish learning group
+- share with CGDC virtual people

+# after mid-alpha
+- share with P&P
+- share with family members
+- share with CGDC
+- find an artist

+# after alpha complete
+- share with Emily and Ryan (ryanrknight12@gmail.com) from FNSM
+- share with David from FNSM (908 319 0880)
+- be active in all relevant discords
+- Kim from Calvary

+# after beta complete
+- setup a preorder
+- share in all discords